garrandall/popular-music-data/tracks/i-wish-it-was-me-tyrone-davis.md

 Oh, love

 When I saw you kiss him
-Ooh, it made me feel so sad
+Oh, it made me feel so sad
 My heart cried out in my pain, love
 Oh, baby, because it hurt me so bad